AOEpeople/aoe_technology_radar/data/radar/2022-03-28/stitches.md

 Stitches has a fully typed API to provide an awesome developer experience.
 It comes with built-in theme support, server-side rendering & much more.

-At AOE we use Stitches when we want to write performant and scalable CSS, but don't want to give up the flexibility and developer experience of React components.
+At DCX we use Stitches when we want to write performant and scalable CSS, but don't want to give up the flexibility and developer experience of React components.